DJDodds/OctAIvius/docs/IMPLEMENTATION.md

 ## Architecture overview

 - Electron main bootstraps services (AI, Voice, MCP) and manages a frameless BrowserWindow that loads the Vite-built React UI.
-- A local MCP server (Clip Player) is registered and auto‑connected on startup; schema bootstrap and tools warm‑up occur automatically.
+- A local AMPP MCP Server is registered and auto‑connected on startup; schema bootstrap and tools warm‑up occur automatically.
 - Chat supports natural‑language MCP requests (no slash needed).
 A minimal slash suggestion UX exists when typing `/`, if suggestions are available.
 - Voice MVP: push‑to‑talk in the renderer, STT in main, optional TTS playback for assistant replies.
 - Strict security posture: context isolation, a preload bridge, and a CSP that permits data/blob images for SVG assets.